 Cats often have a preference in the consistency of their food.
 If your cat usually eats pate style canned food, but you’ve recently introduced flaked food and he’s not eating it, he’s letting you know he prefers the pate.
 My cat Marty prefers pate.
 He’ll eat the shredded texture food, but it’s definitely not his favorite.

 Does your cat gobble his food when you open a fresh can, but turns his nose up at the next serving from the same can?
-Cats prefer their food at room temperature, so when feeding canned food that’s been refrigerated, heat in the microwave for 10-15 seconds before serving.
+Cats prefer their food at room temperature.
+When feeding canned food that’s been refrigerated, heat in the microwave for 10-15 seconds before serving.

 Cats often have a flavor preference, your cat may love turkey or beef, but walk away from salmon.
 Even though the food you buy may be from the same company, the taste will be different and may not be to your cat’s liking.
-It’s a good idea to change protein sources periodically to prevent your cat from developing food allergies to specific proteins, but buy small amounts of new flavors to determine his preferences.
+Change protein sources periodically to prevent your cat from developing food allergies to specific proteins, but buy small amounts of new flavors to determine his preferences.

 Sometimes, pet food companies change the recipe of a particular variety which often leads to cats not eating a food they readily ate in the past.